DigitalDenCloud/serverless-web-application-backend/README.md

 		if [[ $$FIRST -le $$SECOND ]]; then echo "PASS"; else echo "FAIL";  fi
 ```

 - The test calls the GET API using curl and then calls my domain, digitalden.cloud.
-It Uses JQ, a query for JSON to grab the count property and then stores it in a variable.
+It Uses jq, a query for JSON to grab the count property and then stores it in a variable.
 - The test then calls the API using curl, for a second time.
 However, this time it adds to the count, which increases the value, and stores it into a second variable.
 - If the first request is less than the second, the test passes.